aganders3/blog/content/pages/about.rst

 scientific programming at work, and hobby programming on the side.
 I am also working on learning iOS programming with Swift.

+In my free time I ride bicycles on all kinds of terrain, and spend time cooking and chilling with my family.